 8 Floors in a glass elevator – a true story.

-And then there was the team of four men with clip boards that were discussing what happens when there is a lack of digital emergency call displays, and how if they aren’t installed correctly it’s a liability.
-“Were they talking about this hospital?
-Because I only heard 30 seconds of the conversation and my husband is on ward 8!”
+And last but not least, there were the four men, with clipboards, discussing a lack of digital emergency call displays.
+Apparently, it’s a liability.
+I would have thought it was dangerous.
+Were they talking about this hospital?
+Because I only heard 30 seconds of the conversation, and my husband is a patient on level 8!

 So after 8 days of riding a glass elevator with strangers, this is what I would like to say to those who rode with me and may continue to ride when I’m gone.
 I could hear you.
 An elevator is not a cone of silence.
 Please know, I was there with you.
 I was there and heard what you said and saw what you did.
 Even when I didn’t want to.
 You were not alone in that elevator we shared, you were in a hospital and I was not invisible.
 Please be aware of your surroundings as there is every chance your behaviour might be scarier than the glass walls.

 When you find yourself the invisible one in a glass elevator – step closer to the edge and press your forehead against the cool, thick glass.
 Look down; you can do it.
 At the least, you will have something else to think about as conversations you don’t want to hear – continue around you.

 You can find more information on Sarcoma Cancer by following this link: sarcoma.